ToxicFrog/mkrescue/README.md

     -i

 Indicates that the argument to `-d` is a whole disk image rather than a device file.
 The script will automatically use `losetup` to attach and detach it from loop devices as needed.
+Note that it still needs to be run as root, unless your system permits mere mortals to use `losetup`.

     -u